Dashadower/dashadower.github.io/_posts/2023-03-14-untyped-lambda-calculus.md

 \text{FV}(\lambda x.
 E) &= \text{FV}(E) - \{x\}, \ x \in V \\
 \end{aligned}
 $$

+So free variable are variables which are usused within a lambda abstraction.
+In standard programming terms, you can think of it as variables which aren't bounded by some scope.

 Once we identifed the set of free variables in an expression $E$, we can try and *substitute* all free variables in $E$ with another expression.
 Let $E/\delta$ denote substituting occurences of variable $x$ in $E$, with $\delta \ x$. $E/\delta$ is defined as: